 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Psychology and Christianity Reflection Paper Assignment

 The student will write a double-spaced reflection paper of at least 2 pages on how he or she currently understands the relationship between Christianity and psychological science.

-Each self-check quiz will cover the assigned readings for the module/week in which it is assigned.
-Each quiz will be open-book/open-notes, contain 10 multiple-choice and true/false questions, and have a 15-minute time limit.
+Each quiz will cover the assigned readings for the Module: Week in which it is assigned.
+Each quiz will be open-book/open-notes, contain 30 multiple-choice and true/false questions, and have a 45-minute time limit.